How to Get My Transcript: A Guide to Requesting Your College Records

 “It was rare that we would not allow a transcript to go out,” Bechard said.
 “We normally would make an exception for the student if they raised a concern.
 We erred on the side that it was in the student’s best interest to have the documents."

-Other institutions and U.S. states have been working toward this policy change in recent years, too, and soon, federal protection will be in place.
+Other institutions and U.S. states worked toward this policy change in recent years, too, and, as of July 1, 2024, federal protections are in place.

-Late in 2023, the U.S. Department of Education announced new regulations that will ban schools from withholding transcripts for any credits in which a student received federal student aid.
-This regulation is expected to go into effect on July 1, 2024, and Inside Higher Ed reports that thousands of students will gain access to previously withheld transcripts and credits as a result.
+Regulations went into effect last year that ban schools from withholding transcripts for any credits in which a student received federal student aid.
+Inside Higher Ed reports that thousands of students would gain access to previously withheld transcripts and credits as a result of the regulations.

-Access to transcripts is not only beneficial to students and graduates, who can use them to help achieve their goals, but also to university staff.
+Access to transcripts is not only beneficial to students and graduates, who can use them to help achieve their goals, but also to university staff, Bechard noted.
 Staff can have productive conversations with students and graduates about payment plans instead of navigating difficult conversations.

 A degree can change your life.
 Choose your program from 200+ SNHU degrees that can take you where you want to go.